 Based on Ashtanga Yoga, Power Yoga consists of various vinyasas (series of poses done in sequence) and is considered as Gym Yoga.
 It is a speedy aerobic workout that focuses on flow from one posture to the next rather than focusing on each posture.
 The teachers are free to teach any pose in any order, making every class different and promote various forms of yoga for good health.

-Hot Yoga, also known as “Bikram Yoga”, is practiced in a room heated to 105oF (~ 40.6oC) with a humidity of 40%.
-It is high in trend comprising of 26 postures and miscellaneous breathing exercises.
+Hot Yoga, also known as “Bikram Yoga”, is practised in a room heated to 105oF (~ 40.6oC) with a humidity of 40%.
+It is high in trend, comprising of 26 postures and miscellaneous breathing exercises.
 Though there are many Do’s and Don’ts behind hot yoga, it offers varied benefits.

 Heat makes muscles more pliable and we can stretch our body very easily to unexpected levels.
-The warmer room makes the heart pump faster in order to keep us cool.
+A warmer room makes the heart pump faster to keep us cool.
 It is a sign of a better cardio workout.

 Greater the heart rate, the higher the burning of calories, and the reduction of weight.
 Undoubtedly, Hot Yoga is a pretty good calorie-torcher as it gets the heart going and this has also been witnessed in various studies.

 Hot Yoga aids in sweating out the toxins from the body by which we feel refreshed and re-energized after the class.

 The incredible physical benefits that Yoga brings are the icing and not the cake; even the mental and emotional stability are sprinkled on the Yoga cake.
 The real substance is that it is a practice that takes us beyond the regular dimensions of human life.